 Levels of cover are between next to nothing, on the one hand, up to every conceivable eventuality on the other.
 But the cost shouldn’t be the prime consideration here – value is what ought to be prioritised.
-Prospective oven cleaning business owners should carefully consider how much cover is offered for the premium being requested, and if all reasonable eventualities are included.
+Prospective oven cleaning franchise owners should carefully consider how much cover is offered for the premium being requested, and if all reasonable eventualities are included.

 Oven cleaning can be a profitable business, but when running any business there are things that can, and do, go wrong.
 Here are a few pointers towards what insurance costs should be considered:

 First up there will be the cost of insurance cover for things that inevitably get broken when working at customers’ homes.
 Glass items such as oven doors, lamp covers, halogen hobs, and the occasional glazed splash-back are all known to crack, break or shatter.
 Some of these items have been known to explode when nobody is anywhere near them.
 Although not frequent, these types of accidents and incidents need insuring; ideally on a ‘new for old’ basis or as near to this as is possible and affordable.

 Unfortunately, accidents can happen when working in a physical job with industrial equipment and chemicals, public liability insurance covers businesses against compensation claims made against your oven cleaning business after a third party (or property they own) is damaged during the course of completing a job.
 This insurance can give peace of mind to the business owner and can also reassure prospective customers, who may have reservations about allowing tradespeople into their home.

 Similar cover should also be sought or included in a business’ policy to cover potential breaches of the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations.